composer/composer/doc/03-cli.md

 ### COMPOSER_PROCESS_TIMEOUT

 This env var controls the time composer waits for commands (such as git commands) to finish executing.
-The default value is 60 seconds.
+The default value is 300 seconds (5 minutes).

 &larr; [Libraries](02-libraries.md)  |  [Schema](04-schema.md) &rarr;